dodieboy/YouTube-Reborn-v5/README.md

 ## YouTube Reborn: Best Customizer for iOS YouTube App

+This is a build-on project from LillieH1000 and arichorn tweak.
+Because arichorn account got close down, I forked it and updating the adblock feature of this tweak.

 Revitalize your YouTube experience with YouTube Reborn—a tweak developed by LillieH1000.
 Compatible with non-jailbroken and jailbroken iOS and iPadOS devices, this tweak works seamlessly on iOS/iPadOS 15.0-17.5.1 while supporting the latest version of YouTube.

 -----

 ### Download YouTube Reborn

 Get ready to have a better YouTube experience!
-Download the Deb file from the [latest release](https://github.com/arichorn/YouTube-Reborn/releases/latest/) on GitHub.
+Download the Deb file from the [latest release](https://github.com/dodieboy/YouTube-Reborn-v5/releases/) on GitHub.

 -----